greemoid/sola_ev_test/README.md

 ```

 ## Project Structure
-The repository is well-structured and follows clean architecture principles.
+I was trying to make the repository is well-structured.
 Feel free to explore the code organization in my [GitHub repository](https://github.com/greemoid/sola_ev_test).

 ## Demo
 📽️ *Presentation video coming soon...*